ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The chosen name GROUPNAME is available to assign; and

-* If GROUPNAME\* matches with the group name pattern of certain scope entries from the 'scope' claim in the stored Access Token for the Administrator, then the chosen group name GROUPNAME also matches with each of those group name patterns.
+* With reference to the 'scope' claim in the stored Access Token for the Administrator, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
+Also, let us define PERM as the union of the permission sets associated with the scope entries such that GROUPNAME matches with the specified group name pattern.
+Then, PERM and PERM* MUST be equal.

 If the Group Manager does not manage to determine a group name for which both the above conditions hold, the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 11 ("Unable to determine a group name").